valthera/valthera/README.md

 ## License

-This project is open-source under the [MIT License](./LICENSE) (or your license of choice).
+This project is open-source under the [Apache 2.0 License](./LICENSE).
 Feel free to use, modify, and distribute it as allowed.

 ---